owyaggy/EncodingMusic/CarnegieDataProject/README.md

 #### Troubleshooting

-When running the app, *make sure your current working directory is* `CarnegieDataProject`
+* When running the app, *make sure your current working directory is* `CarnegieDataProject`
+* It's normal to take a long time (up to a minute) to produce a graph.
+However, if the app is taking more than 10 seconds to load before you've selected any options, you should restart the app (reload).